 Salary, royalties, or other remuneration paid by the University, including intellectual property rights assigned to the University and agreements to share in royalties related to such rights.

-Income from:
+Income from the following types of activities for federal, state, or local government agencies, academic medical centers, or U.S. accredited public or nonprofit institutions of higher education or their affiliated research institutes.

 Seminars, lectures, or teaching engagements or

-Service on advisory committees or review panels for federal, state or local government agencies, academic medical centers, or accredited public or non-profit institutions of higher education or their affiliated research institutes:
+Service on advisory committees or review panels.

+Income received from creative and/or scholarly work produced in performing faculty duties.

-Income from investment vehicles, such as mutual funds and retirement accounts, as long as the employee does not directly control the investment decisions made in these vehicles;
+Income from investment vehicles, such as mutual funds and retirement accounts, as long as the employee does not directly control the investment decisions made in these vehicles.